Classic Series Vertical Panel Saw With Makita Saw Motor

 The Accu-Fence system is used on our full-size machines to ensure the rollers of the left fence line up with the rollers on the right fence.
 It uses a similar indexed alignment system to incrementally line up the outside of the right fence with the left fence.
 It is done at the factory and is set and forget so you don’t have to worry about it.
 The other guys weld their fences to the frame and have to make up for the alignment issues when the welds cool.
 To do this, they use the outside rollers as guides and all the interior rollers are on cams so they need to be adjusted up or down to correspond with the outside rollers.
 Not so simple; their instructions have you removing the stand, laying the machine on a table and using a 10 ft. straight edge on their 10 ft. wide models to align all of the rollers.
 The problem is no one makes a 10 ft. straight edge so you need to make one yourself.
 Once you have the wheels aligned, you will need to make a squaring tool also.
 That is why their Owner’s manual has a 3-page squaring process.

 Our Classic panel saw comes with the Makita 5007F saw and saw cover, mounted to a spinning insert plate in a quick release carriage.
-It uses the Accu-Glide steel sealed bearing system with 12 bearings to travel up and down the 11 gauge zinc plated guide tubes.
+It uses the Accu-Glide steel sealed bearing system with 12 bearings to travel up and down the 11 gauge nickel chrome plated guide tubes.
 The guide tubes are attached to the frame with identical top and bottom brackets ensuring a straight travel of the saw.
 The top bracket is fixed to the machine and the bottom bracket can be moved with the Accu-Square indexed alignment system allowing for 1/32″ incremental movement.
 This is set at the factory for perfect alignment when you receive it.
 It will never go out of square with this system.

 We use 10 material rollers on our Compact 5 ft. wide frames vs. 8 on theirs and 18 material rollers on the Full Size 10 ft. wide frames vs. 14 on theirs.
 This difference provides better support on our machines.
 Besides more material roller support, a center material support step is used on our machine to support thinly cut pieces preventing them from falling and bouncing back into the saw blade after the cut.